The Pinebook Pro is coming this year, say Pine64.

-Yes, the company behind the super-cheap $99 Linux laptop we gushed so much last year is planning a marginally more expensive follow-up.
+Yes, the company behind the super-cheap $99 Linux laptop we gushed over last year is making a marginally more expensive follow-up.

 How expensive?
 Not too much: the Pinebook Pro has a target price-tag of $199.

-At twice the price of the original Pinebook buyers will get a 14.1″ IPS FHD display, 4GB RAM, 64GB of eMMC storage, and (sigh of relief around) a more powerful processor.
+While that’s twice the price of the original Pinebook, buyers get more for their money, including a 14.1″ IPS FHD display, 4GB RAM, 64GB of eMMC storage, and (sigh of relief around) a more powerful processor.

 - 14-inch 1080p IPS LCD display

 - 10,000 mAh battery

 Ports wise there’s an SD card slot, USB 3.0 and 2.0 ports, the USB Type-C port supports charging and video out, there’s a 3.5mm headphone jack, and a 2MP front-facing webcam.

 802.11ac WiFi and Bluetooth 5 come as standard.
 Oh, and the laptop does have speakers but, as with any laptop, don’t expect much from them.

 “Many of you want a high-performance 64-bit ARM laptop that is strictly designed with FOSS in mind and can be used as a day-to-day Linux laptop.
 Premium materials, great manufacture quality and performance,” a company spokesman writes in a forum thread talking about their stand at FOSDEM 2019.